jbx-protocol/juice-docs/docs/v4/learn/overview.md

 ---

 ### Schedule rulesets for a project
 Rulesets define the operational constraints for a project, including how funds are managed, tokens are issued, and payouts are distributed.
-Each project operates under one active ruleset at a time, with the ability to queue any number of future rulesets at any time.
+Each project operates under one active ruleset at a time, with the ability to queue any number of future rulesets at any time that will automatically take effect once their start time approaches.

 [Learn more about rulesets](/docs/v4/learn/glossary/ruleset.md)